christoph26/2016-DLRW-exercies/nn/README.md

 The runs show, that the MLP-classifications works better with regularization.
 Whereas runs with no or less regularization produced test errors of 1.8, runs with stronger regularization could achieve better test errors. a second observation is that in this szenario l2 regularization lead to better improvements compared to l1 regularization.
 The optimal value in these executions was 1.73% and could only be achieved by runs with l2_reg=1.0.

+###Execution time
 Furthermore it can be seen, that the runtime is highly random due to the randomized mini-batches.
 The first run with l1_reg= 0.0 and l2-reg=1.0 for example took 500 epochs.
 Here the validation error was constantly improved in a way that the early stopping mechanism was not activated.
 In contrast, the second run with the same parameters only took 30 epochs producing the same test error score of 1.73.
 Respective plots of the two executions are in the subfolder "Visualizations Problem 15" in the files "error_gd_adjusted_init_weights_3.png" and "error_gd_adjusted_init_weights_6.png".

 As a consequence a further optimization could be to improve the stopping creteria.
 For the setting of this exercise the major minimization is done in the first few epochs.
-An alternative could therefore be, to skip early stopping and set the maximal number of epochs to 50.
+An alternative could therefore be, to skip early stopping and set the maximal number of epochs to e.g. 50.

 #Problem 16

 The following evaluations use gradient descent, 300 activation function and l2 regulation with a factor 1.0.

-The weight initialization for the tanh and sigmoid functions is done according to Bengio, X. Glorot, Understanding the difficulty of training deep feedforward neuralnetworks, AISTATS 2010.
+The weight initialization for the tanh and sigmoid functions is done according to Y. Bengio, X. Glorot, Understanding the difficulty of training deep feedforward neuralnetworks, AISTATS 2010.
 Being similarly shaped as a tanh, the retified linear unit weights are initialized the same as in the run with tanh activation functions.

 | activation function    | best validation score         | test error        |
 |------------------------|-------------------------------|-------------------|